Karana316/flask-aws-tutorial/README.md

 using options in teh aws:rds:instance namespace.
 Using Python you have the full control of the rds client api, and I don't believe all of those are available in the namespace.
 For example, in Python I was able to specify a security group, which ended up being a nice feature, to be able to have a static (not-auto-created) group.
 However, using the config the groups might all create correctly if you have no need to have them static (not destroyed when you delete the EB env).
+I noticed the EB integrated RDS does also have the option to persist/decouple the database after app deletion, which is a nice option to have and puts it more on par with what I did in Python.

 I chose PostgreSQL just because it is a nice option.